 - 2 medium onions, finely sliced along the grain

-- 10 medium cloves of garlic, peeled and finely grated
+- 10 cloves garlic, peeled and finely grated

 - 2 medium tomatoes, coarsely grated